kseniiaisaeva/game-of-life/README.md

 ## Getting started

-Rename all occurences of `mymod` to your module name
+Rename all occurences of `gameoflife` to your module name

 ## Testing